mth/yeti/doc/intro.rst

 Here the super class ``moveTo`` method is invoked using ``this``.
-The ``getX()`` and ``getY()`` methods are used because the super class fields cannot be seen (all fields are private in Java sense) and constructor arguments won't be affected by the super class field modifications.
+The ``getX()`` and ``getY()`` methods are used because the super class fields cannot be seen (all fields are private in Java sense) and the constructor arguments won't be affected by the super class field modifications.

 Interfaces can be implemented in the same way as classes are extended::